sr3dna/androme/README.md

     useUnitDP: true,
     useRTL: true,
     numberResourceValue: false,
 	whitespaceHorizontalOffset: 4,
+	whitespaceVerticalOffset: 16,
-    constraintBiasBoxOffset: 14,
+    constraintBiasBoxOffset: 16,
     chainPackedHorizontalOffset: 4,
-    chainPackedVerticalOffset: 14
+    chainPackedVerticalOffset: 16
-}
+};
 ```
 You can preview the library with the provided /demos/*.html which should generate the same XML you see here in the README.
 I have only tested it with the latest Chrome.

-The Date fields have been modified to demonstrate the Constraint circle and bias capabilities.
 Constraint chain is also available as a setting although the current Android implementation does not support exact placement.
-It might be more ideal in some scenarios to disable Constraint chain and use Constraint circle.
+It sometimes is better to disable Constraint chain and use Constraint circle which offers exact placement.
 The same can be said for disabling GridLayout in favor of LinearLayout when the generated layout is not accurate.
-ConstraintLayout and RelativeLayout should generate the same UI although ConstraintLayout is preferred for most scenarios.
+ConstraintLayout and RelativeLayout should render the same UI although ConstraintLayout is preferred for most scenarios.

 <img src="demos/android/form.png" alt="form" />